Agosto/iotcore-androidthings-demo/README.md

 }
 ```

-- `OPTIONS` acts as normal but also lights the LED (if connected) raindbow colors.
+- `OPTIONS` acts as normal but also lights the LED (if connected) rainbow colors.
 - `DELETE` deletes key pairs and device settings and reboots device

 4. Once device has a `projectId` and `registryId` (either after a POST or present on startup), then device will: